PolygonAndPixel/eda/README.md

 # Estimation of Distribution Algorithms
-I am testing different kinds of EDA methods for usage in multimodal, non-convex, non-smooth likelihood (or "energy") surfaces.
+This package uses different kinds of EDA methods for usage in multimodal, non-convex, non-smooth likelihood (or "energy") surfaces.
 The interface of the minimizers is based on
 [IceTray](http://software.icecube.wisc.edu/) used by [IceCube](https://icecube.wisc.edu/).
 This package allows you to get a feeling how different algorithms work, how many function evaluations they need and how efficient those are under different